 If you’re looking for a decent knife that won’t break the bank, The Smith & Wesson SWHRT9B Black HRT might be just what you’re looking for.

-If you’re in a hurry, check it out here on Amazon.
+If you’re in a hurry, check it out here at Amazon.

 I wanted something that wasn’t folding and would still fit me without being too long or uncomfortable.
 This knife not only fits me like a glove, it also has the full tang I wanted.